DominicWhye/UOW-Cybersecurity/README.md

 # UOW Cybersecurity

-Just a regular student from the University of Wollongong (UOW) documenting my learning journey and coursework as I pursue a degree in Computer Science (Cybersecurity).
+Just a regular student from the University of Wollongong (UOW) documenting my learning journey and coursework as I pursue a degree in Computer Science (Cybersecurity)

 ## 📘 About